In Search of Adoption / Attachment Programs?

 Dr. Frances is able to assist with these more serious situations so that you will be supported and not alone when this step is necessary.

-When you are interested in finding the right academic educational setting for your child, teen or young adult or when you are a family in crisis and would like to hire Horizon Family Solutions, please contact us.
-Due to a high volume of inquiries, we can only take calls from those who are serious about exploring the options of school placement for their child, teen or transitional programs for young adults.
+When you are interested in finding the right academic educational setting for your child, teen or young adult or when you are a family in crisis and would like to hire Dr. Doré E. Frances, PhD., please contact us.
+Due to a high volume of inquiries, Dr. Frances can only take calls from those who are serious about exploring the options of school placement for their child, teen or transitional programs for young adults.